doofzoff/Touch-Brawl-v34/README.md

 #### [Patched APK](https://drive.google.com/file/d/1EW2EvBceLkYQEWEjdLq0EoyektRzxpEs/view?usp=sharing)

-# To connect to your server, you must edit the IP in the frida-gadget config - (/lib/armeabi-v7a/libcorescript.so)
+# To connect to your server, you must edit the IP in the frida script - (/lib/armeabi-v7a/libcorescript.so)
 The best open source v34 Brawl Stars server.
 Everything is for you!
 Good luck!

 # How to start the server?
-You must fill the command - python main.py
+You must type command - python main.py